ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

 ### Test suite client

-This section describes the prerequisite software for installing the SharePoint File Sync and WOPI Protocol test suites on the test suite client.
+This section describes the prerequisite software for installing SharePoint File Sync and WOPI Protocol Test Suites on the test suite client.
 The following table outlines the software dependencies for the test suite client.